 The excitement you get playing at roulette tables, especially in new UK casinos is second to none compared to other games.
 Few others hold the same level of suspense and anticipation.
 But when the result is so random, why do so many people bet on it?

 100 FREE SPINS + UP TO £200 BONUS

-For the answer to that, we have to go back to the beginning.
+We have to go back to the beginning for the answer.

 Who Invented Roulette?

 Modern European roulette now features a single zero, which reduces the house edge.
-This version was invented by Francois and Louis Blanc in 1842, but as gambling was illegal in France at the time, they took the game to Hamburg, Germany.
+This version was invented by Francois and Louis Blanc in 1842, but gambling was illegal in France then, so they took the game to Hamburg, Germany.

-Following the banning of gambling in Germany, Francois and Louis Blanc took the game to Monaco, where they established a casino so that their game could be played.
+Following the banning of gambling in Germany, Francois and Louis Blanc took the game to Monaco, where they established a casino to play their game.
 Until 1933, roulette was available to play exclusively in Monaco.
 That led to the development of Monaco as the world-famous resort it is today.

 Variations Of Roulette Around The World

 When roulette was taken to the States, the double zero was reintroduced, and today, for the most part, double zero roulette wheels dominate.
 In contrast, Europe has remained loyal to the single zero roulette table.